Bluebear77/GraspTest/README.md

 # By default, GRASP outputs the answer to stdout as JSON with some extra metadata.
 # To avoid this we redirect it to /dev/null here, and set --log-level to DEBUG which
 # shows all steps in a nicely formatted way.
-grasp --log-level DEBUG run configs/run.yaml "Where was Angela Merkel born?" \
+grasp --log-level DEBUG run configs/run.yaml "Where was Angela Merkel born?" > /dev/null
-> /dev/null

 # Run GRASP on a benchmark and save the output to a file, in this case QALD-10:
 grasp --log-level DEBUG file configs/run.yaml \
   data/benchmark/wikidata/qald10/test.jsonl \
   --output-file data/benchmark/wikidata/qald10/outputs/test.jsonl

-# Start a GRASP server, by default at port 8000:
+# Start a GRASP server, by default on port 8000:
 grasp --log-level DEBUG serve configs/run.yaml

 # For convenience, we also provide a config to run the server with all
-# available knowledge graphs:
+# available knowledge graphs (make sure to download all indices first):
 grasp --log-level DEBUG serve configs/serve.yaml
 ```